cta-observatory/protopipe/docs/install/grid.rst

 -------------------

 This version is:

 - always compatible with the development version of *protopipe*,
 - possibly compatible with the latest release of *protopipe*,

-The procedure to install with this version is similar to the same one for *protopipe*:
+The installation procedure is the following:

 - ``git clone https://github.com/HealthyPear/protopipe-grid-interface.git``
 - ``cd protopipe-grid-interface``